-Here are three steps the House and Senate can take to make the ACA work better:
+Here are concrete steps the House and Senate can take to improve the ACA:

-1. The federal government assures the insurance industry it will fund the ACA as obligated by law, accept its existence, and agree to move forward to make the ACA better.
+• First step: The federal government assures the insurance industry it will fund the ACA as obligated by law.
+The federal government accepts the existence of the ACA and agrees to move forward and make it better.

-3. Allow additional states to accept the Medicaid expansion with no penalties to cover more Americans.
+• Cover more Americans.
+Allow additional states to join the Medicaid expansion with no penalties.